deployphp/docs/configuration.md

 ### deploy_path

-There to deploy application on remote host.
+Where to deploy application on remote host.
 You should define this variable for all of your hosts.
 For example, if you want to deploy your app to home directory:

 ~~~php